 Q: What is infusion therapy?

-A: The most common type of infusion is intravenous (IV) therapy, which involves the administration of medication directly into the blood stream through a vein by a needle or catheter.
+A: The most common type of infusion is intravenous (IV) therapy, which involves the administration of medication directly into the blood stream by a needle or catheter.
 It is prescribed when medications are not effective when given by an oral route.
-Infusion therapy can be given in a hospital, physician’s office or a skilled nursing facility.
+Infusion therapy is administered in a hospital, physician’s office, or a skilled nursing facility.
 However, patients who are able to administer their own therapy may prefer to receive their infusions at home or in an ambulatory infusion suite to accommodate their lifestyle.
+That is where Infusion Solutions comes in!

 Q: Does a nurse come to my home for every dose?